-When it comes to picking a fuel card, the effects of billing cycles on your company’s operations are often overlooked.
-Naturally, the focus of fuel card research tends to be on discounts, locations, and controls, but your accounting team will thank you for finding the best solution for your company.
-To help you make this decision, we’ve outlined the pros and cons of the two different ways fuel card companies bill their customers.
+When it comes to choosing a fuel card program, the effects of fuel card billing cycles on your company’s operations are often overlooked.
+Naturally, the focus of research tends to be on discounts, locations, and controls, but your accounting team will thank you for finding the best solution for your company.
+To help you make this decision, we’ve outlined the pros and cons of the two different industry practices for billing customers.

-However, just like a consumer credit card, this can lead to some major challenges down the line.
+However, just like a credit card, monthly fuel card billing cycles can lead to some major challenges down the line.
 Have you ever had to book a last-minute flight to deal with a family emergency, only to find that you’ve hit your credit limit?
-The same thing happens when dealing with fuel card monthly statements.
-Many fuel card users have a low credit limit that requires them to prepay part of their invoice every month just to continue using their fuel card.
+The same thing happens when dealing with monthly statements.
+Many small businesses have a low credit limit that requires them to prepay part of their invoice every month just to continue using their fuel cards.

-Prepaying without an invoice creates more work for your company’s Accounts Payable Department, as they will have to submit an additional expense report and possibly acquire approval from a high-level manager since the true invoice amount is unknown.
-Additionally, due to the rush to get the fleet cards up and running again, you may have to initiate a last-minute ACH or wire payment, incurring fees from your bank.
-Given the possible frustrations of a monthly billing process, be sure to connect with your accounting team as you search for the right fuel card options.
+Prepaying without an invoice creates more work for your company’s accounts payable department, as they will have to accrue for the expense and possibly receive approval from a high-level manager since they have not received an invoice yet.
+Additionally, in order to avoid exceeding your credit limit, you may have to initiate a last-minute ACH or wire payment, incurring fees from your bank.
+Given the possible frustrations of a monthly billing process, be sure to connect with your accounting team as you search for the right option.

 Pros: If your credit limit allows for a single payment for an entire month’s fuel, then you have fewer invoices to review and payments to process.